sne2047/430Project2/README.txt

     -thinking central column w/ nice background image?
     -actually get own color scheme, thinking reds/pinks with a lot of yellow details? add a user page
+    -/user
-    -log in to access
+    -need log in to access
     -can get premium
     -can change password
-    -add it to nav when logged in?

 Stretchier Goals
 ability to look at a user's dragons without avtually being logged in as them